marcransome/sha1crawler/README.md

 #sha1crawler

 ##Overview
-**sha1crawler** is a simple [Qt](http://qt.nokia.com/products/)-based example of a command-line tool for generating [SHA-1](http://en.wikipedia.org/wiki/SHA-1) hashes for files within a given directory structure.
+**sha1crawler** is a simple [Qt](http://qt.nokia.com/products/)-based example command-line tool for generating [SHA-1](http://en.wikipedia.org/wiki/SHA-1) hashes for files within a given directory structure.

 It generates a single `sha1` file for **each** subdirectory, starting from a base target directory, that contains the name and hash of each file within that same directory.